 Creativity is one of my favorite things.
-It’s where I find much joy when speaking of work or hobbies, and I find myself always wanting to explore something “new” in the creating space.
-This may be putting together unusual colors or “stacking” textures and seeing what sort of backdrop it will net.
-All of this I can post without having to have a reason on spaces like Instagram.
-But lately, those places are less about creative and conversation and more about hate and censorship.
-One of the songs I listen on to on repeat got me to think and made me wonder where kindness on social media has gone.
+It’s where I find work and hobby joy, and I find myself always wanting to explore something “new” in the creating space.
+This may be putting together unusual colors or “stacking” textures and seeing what backdrop it makes.
+All things you can do without needing a reason on spaces like Instagram.
+But lately, those places are less about creative and conversation and more about complaints and account holder censorship.
+One of the songs I listen on to on repeat made me think and wonder where kindness on social media has gone.

 A few weeks ago on my Instagram I asked the question, WHY can’t we be kinder?
 The lyrics that inspire this is from Tim McGraw’s song ‘Humble and Kind.’
-As I listened to the song, purposely on repeat, it paints images of learning from grandparents, chasing dreams and feeling the pride, never taking life for granted, and through everything to always stay humble and kind.
+As I listened to the song, the images that form are of learning from grandparents, chasing dreams and feeling the pride, never taking life for granted, and through everything to always stay humble and kind.

-On Instagram (and pretty much any social media platform you want to insert), I’m seeing so much human hate.
+On Instagram (or insert any social media platform), I’m seeing so much human scolding.
 By this I mean, in people, not news cycles.
 It’s in the bigger communities of influencing and now, even the relatively small bookstagram communities.
-This is terrible.
+It’s terrible.
 I said it in my post and I’ll say it here (and time again), I am not a person who believes in peace as in “let’s all agree.”
-This is not the world we should want nor is it how God intends us, as independent thinkers, to operate.
+This is not the world we should want.
 But I’m genuinely curious, where has kindness gone?

 Why isn’t there more of this on Instagram?
 Or just kindness on social media anywhere.